 Julian Chrysostomides passed away on 18 October 2008, after a seven-month fight with cancer.
 She never married, but adopted the younger son of her twin brother Nikos, John, who survives her.

-To honour Julian's memory, the Julian Chrysostomides Bursaries Fund was established by The Friends of the Hellenic Institute.
-Donations towards these bursaries may be sent to The Hellenic Institute, Department of History, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK.
+To honour Julian's memory, The Julian Chrysostomides Bursaries Fund was established by The Friends of the Hellenic Institute.
+Donations towards these bursaries can be made online or may be sent to The Hellenic Institute, Department of History, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK.
 Cheques should be made payable to "RHBNC, Friends of the Hellenic Institute".

-Julian Chrysostomides will be remembered among her many devoted students, colleagues and friends, especially her life-long friend Joan Richmond, for her warm and generous personality, her loyalty, integrity and determination, and above all for her ‘proud humility’.
+Julian Chrysostomides was a true scholar and an affectionate and inspiring teacher.
+She will be remembered among her many devoted students, colleagues and friends, especially her life-long friend Joan Richmond, for her warm and generous personality, her loyalty, integrity and determination, and above all for her ‘proud humility’.